 These lofty rocks are the natural home of the celebrated Rocky Mountain sheep or bighorn.
 This animal is much larger than any domestic sheep.
 It is powerful and wonderfully agile.
-When fleeing from enemies these sheep, even the lambs, make remarkable descents down seemingly impossibe slopes.
+When fleeing from enemies these sheep, even the lambs, make remarkable descents down seemingly impossible slopes.
 They do not land on their curved horns, as many persons declare, but upon their four feet held close together.
-Landing on some nearby ledge, which breaks their fall they immediately plunge again downward to another ledge, and so on till they reach good footing in the valley below.
+Landing on some near-by ledge, which breaks their fall they immediately plunge again downward to another ledge, and so on till they reach good footing in the valley below.
 They ascend slopes surprisingly steep.
 They are more agile even than the celebrated chamois of the Swiss Alps, and are larger, more powerful, and much handsomer.
-It is something not to be forgotten to see a dozen or 20 mountain sheep making their way along the volcanic flow which constitutes Specimen Mountain in the Rocky Mountain National Park.
+To watch a dozen or more mountain sheep making their way along the volcanic flow which constitutes Specimen Mountain in the Rocky Mountain National Park is a sight not easily forgotten.